With cold weather, or cold snaps, we see an increase in the number of call outs for cars with a flat battery.

 Also, watch for a warning light in the dashboard (which looks like a red battery) coming on as you’re driving.
 This can be an early warning that the engine’s alternator isn’t charging your battery properly.

 How to check your battery

-If your car is showing any of the above symptoms, take it to your nearest garage or fast fit centre and ask them to perform a battery test.
-Most will do this for free and it will tell you what state your battery is in.
+If your vehicle is showing any of the above symptoms, take it to your nearest garage or fast fit centre.
+Ask them to perform a battery test and it will tell you what state your battery is in.
+Most places will do this for free.